 A student rep could also simply gather what student issues could be through causal conversations with their peers.

 PROS: This method is the easiest and simplest to execute, and comes at virtually no cost.

 Notwithstanding the disadvantages of this method (below), this method can, at the very least, provide the representative with a clue on which issues or areas to focus on.
 Using information gathered from informal conversations as a starting point, the representative can then use other methods (surveys, focus groups etc.) to dwell deeper into the issue and gather more supporting evidence.

 CONS: Feedback gathered through casual conversation is not the most reliable.
 It is unlikely that the opinions and thoughts of a few friends will be representative of the campus community.
 The information gathered may also lack the credibility necessary to make a compelling case for your university to take action.

 This is perhaps one of the lesser known, yet extremely informative methods.
 Many universities and student unions will have published reports of student experience, based on previous meetings and surveys, and are usually accessible for download by the student community.
 Alternatively, representatives generally have access to the minutes of previous staff-student meetings.
 Representatives can use such secondary data to find inspiration on what issues to focus on, or cite these reports to strengthen existing arguments.

 PROS: Secondary data, such as student unions’ reports and meeting minutes, are usually readily available and can be accessed with ease.
-It can be used to pick up any existing trends of issues that have yet to be resolved, or whether there exists any common problems across various faculties.
+It can be used to pick up any existing trends or issues that have yet to be resolved, or whether there exist any common problems across various faculties.